oeggy03/tp/docs/UserGuide.md

 3. Move `SOCareers.jar` to the home folder which is the folder you want to store SOCareers' internal data.
 <div markdown="span" class="alert alert-secondary">
 **:information_source: Information**<br>
-The home folder's contents may be changed by SOCareers.
+The home folder's contents may be changed by SOCareers.<br>
 We recommend you to create a new empty folder to act as your home folder.
 </div>